iroayotoki2/Transcriptomics/README.md

 A 2021 study carried out by NASA GeneLab shows FastQC as a reliable quality control tool for short-read sequencing data, as it provides information that allows users to assess sample and sequencing quality, including base statistics, per-base sequencing quality, per-sequence quality scores, per-base sequence content, per-base GC content, per-sequence GC content, per-base N content, sequence length distributions, sequence duplication levels, overrepresented sequences, and k-mer content (Overbey et al., 2021).
 The outputs from this tool can also be combined to produce a multiqc report comapring structure of multple sequence files.

 Another 2024 study showed STAR to be a superior aligner with an accuracy of 90% when compared to other aligners for RNA-Seq data  (Coxe et al., 2024).

-A comparison study of quantification tools showed RSEM to be the best quantifier when compared with tools like Salmon and NanoString, with low absolute mean error values (Germain et al., 2016).
+A comparison study of quantification tools showed RSEM to be the best quantifier when compared with tools like Salmon and NanoString, with low absolute mean error values however it was slower than the pseudoaligners (Germain et al., 2016).

 Finally, an evaluation of RNA-seq differential analysis methods showed that DESeq2 performs best when the sample size is six or higher per group, offering the best balance of FDR control, power, and stability (Li et al., 2022).